 I love poring over hotel review websites, destination guidebooks, and travel chat boards to plan out every detail of upcoming vacations.
-This time, however, I would have to wing it.
-My son’s bout of chicken pox delayed our trip and forced me to revise the itinerary.
-Instead of a trip to Atlanta and Hilton Head Island this spring, our family of four flew to San Francisco at the last minute.
+This time, however, I had to wing it.
+My son's bout of chicken pox delayed our trip and forced me to revise the itinerary.
+Instead of our carefully planned to visit to the East Coast, our family of four flew to San Francisco at the last minute.
 Type-A traveler that I am, I worried that a getaway without structure would result in cranky kids and grumpy grown-ups rather than rest and relaxation.
-Our trip was filled with fun (and some not-so-fun) surprises.
-Here are some tips for spending four days in San Francisco with kids.
+Our trip was filled with some fun surprises.
+Check out my tips for spending four days in San Francisco with kids.

 Day 1 – San Francisco with kids

-After settling in, we took a 15-minute walk from our hotel to Pier 39, a mecca of shopping, dining, and entertainment perched over the bay.
-The plan was to eat at Bubba Gump Shrimp Co. because our children’s screeching would go unnoticed in the theme restaurant.
-However, there was a line out the door of other families thinking the same thing.
+After settling in to our hotel, we walked to Pier 39, a mecca of shopping, dining, and entertainment perched over the bay.
+The plan was to eat at Bubba Gump Shrimp Co. because our children's screeching would go unnoticed in the themed restaurant.
+Alas, there was a line out the door of other families thinking the same thing.
 Instead, we went to Pier Market, a seafood restaurant with a view of the boats bobbing in the harbor.
 The most memorable part of the meal was the warm sour dough bread – tangy, crispy, and chewy in all the right ways.
-I had the grilled swordfish with lemon garlic butter, which was adequate but bland ($18.95).
-My husband got a crab melt ($12.95) – I’m still not sure what possessed him to order such a thing but it was good if you dig creamy, cheesy, messy sandwiches.
-Standard kids’ meals went for $4.95 each.
+I had the grilled swordfish with lemon garlic butter, which was adequate but bland.
+My husband got a crab melt – I'm still not sure what possessed him to order such a thing but it was good if you dig creamy, cheesy, messy sandwiches.
+An affordable kids menu is available with standard options.

 Day 2 – San Francisco with kids

-My children are good on-the-go sleepers so at naptime the baby dozed on his daddy’s shoulder while Karissa curled up in the stroller.
+My children are good on-the-go sleepers so at naptime the baby dozed on his daddy's shoulder while Karissa curled up in the stroller.
 When Leo woke before his big sister, I took him to the Aquarium of the Bay.
 I have seen my fair share of aquariums and for the price, this one can be skipped.
-The moving walkways were broken, the exhibits were not well lit, and while there certainly were fish, I didn’t see anything spectacular.
-If you must go, look for employees in the center of the pier handing out coupons for $2 off for adult tickets and $1 off children’s prices.
-Regular price admission is $15.95 for adults, $8 for children ages three to 11, and free for kids under three.
+The moving walkways were broken, the exhibits were not well lit, and while there certainly were fish, I didn't see anything spectacular.
+If you must go, look for employees in the center of the pier handing out coupons for discounts on tickets.
+Kids under age 3 are free.

-If you need a stroller in a pinch, check out Perrykids, a clothing store at Pier 39 that sells adorable handmade sweaters from Peru and rents strollers for $10/half day and $20/full day.
+If you need a stroller in a pinch, check out Perrykids, a clothing store at Pier 39 that sells adorable handmade sweaters from Peru and rents strollers for half-day and full-day use.

 After our early dinner we meandered through Chinatown on our way back to the hotel.
 Karissa loved the exotic shops filled with plastic golden cats and dragons carved of jade.
-I bought Karissa a pair of red embroidered satin shoes for just $4.00.
+I bought Karissa a pair of red embroidered satin shoes for a few dollars.
 She still adores her “fancy” shoes, which she delights in pointing out to friends and strangers alike.
 I also treated myself to a Japanese puzzle box to add to my box collection from my travels.

 Day 3 – San Francisco with kids

-Since Leo was still napping twice a day at this point, we took a long drive to induce his morning nap.
+Since our toddler son was still napping twice a day, we took a long drive to induce his morning nap.
 We drove around for some time searching for Lombard Street, the crookedest street in the world.
-After two jaunts down the winding road we stopped for lunch at Mel’s Drive-In.
-The food was mediocre; I didn’t even finish my watery vanilla shake (a sin for a dessert lover like me!).
+After two jaunts down the winding road we stopped for lunch at Mel's Drive-In.
+The food was mediocre; I didn't even finish my watery vanilla shake (a sin for a dessert lover like me!).
 However, the kids enjoyed the free balloons and jukebox stocked with doo-wop songs.
-Karissa was impressed when her chicken nuggets drove onto the table in yellow car made of paper.
-Kids’ meals served in a Mel’s car cost about $5-$7, including a drink.
+My daughter was impressed when her chicken nuggets drove onto the table in yellow car made of paper.

 Next we headed to the Golden Gate Park.
 Covering over 1,000 acres, it is even bigger than New York's Central Park.
 In fact, it may be too big.
 There are numerous attractions, like the Academy of Sciences natural history museum, the Conservatory of Flowers, and the Buffalo Paddock where you can view American Bison.
 However, everything is so far spread that you can only plan to hit one, maybe two sites in a single day.
 The park lacked sufficient signage so I purchased a map for a couple of bucks from a little hut that sold post cards and the like.
 We were stopped frequently by other visitors who wanted to take a peek at the map so they could figure out where the heck they were in the massive park.